Coalfire-CF/terraform-aws-config/README.md

 - Please be sure to update AWS Config Rules yaml files from [here](https://github.com/awslabs/aws-config-rules/tree/master/aws-config-conformance-packs)
 - Due to the nature of this Github repository being opensource there are a few rules out of the box that were removed in order to get this module to properly scan the AWS Accounts

-## Deployment Steps

-This module can be called as outlined below.

-- Change directories to the `config` directory.
-- From the `terraform/aws/config` directory run `terraform init`.
-- Run `terraform plan` to review the resources being created.
-- If everything looks correct in the plan output, run `terraform apply`.

 ## Usage

-Include example for how to call the module below with generic variables

 ```hcl
 module "config" {
   source = "github.com/Coalfire-CF/terraform-aws-config"